 Though passionate about teaching and supporting Syrian refugees, the difficult circumstances they’re working in can pose a challenge to both the teacher and the student.
 Adnan is not alone in voicing this concern, with many teachers, including Amira, sharing his observation.

-A lifelong dream was fulfilled when Amira enrolled in teachers college and began her educational career in her home province in Syria.
-Strongly influenced by a childhood teacher, she couldn’t wait to, “be like her and follow [in] her steps.”
+A lifelong dream was fulfilled when Amira enrolled in college and began her educational career in her home province in Syria.
+Strongly influenced by a childhood teacher, she couldn’t wait to “be like her and follow in her steps”.

-Despite her every-increasing responsibilities at home while raising her six children with her husband, Amira remained committed to her teaching practice.
-Sadly in 2014, heavy-fighting moved into her area, initially forcing her to seek refuge elsewhere in Syria with her family, before further insecurity brought them to Turkey.
+Despite her ever-increasing responsibilities at home while raising her six children with her husband, Amira remained committed to her teaching practice.
+Sadly in 2014, heavy-fighting moved into her area, initially forcing her to seek refuge elsewhere in Syria with her family before further insecurity brought them to Turkey.

 “[I have found the mentor visits] helpful in teaching and solving problems quickly, helping both teachers and students.”

-She commends the work of Concern, which supported 372 teachers responsible for over 6,000 students in the 2015/2016 academic year through incentives, teaching materials and in-classroom support.
+During the academic year, Concern supported 372 teachers responsible for over 6,000 students through incentives, teaching materials and in-classroom support.

-Due to its effectiveness and increasing demand from teachers, Concern plans to expand their support ofteachers and students in the upcoming academic year, in close cooperation with the Turkish government.
+Due to its effectiveness and increasing demand from teachers, we plan to expand our support of teachers and students in the upcoming academic year.